 For example, a company providing a virtual phone system may offer bundled services like voice calling, video calling, and SMS messaging.
 All of these services are defined within a single contract, as opposed to three separate ones.

-A service-based SLA is the most straightforward type of agreement, as it states that all customers receive the same level of service from the provider.
+A service-based SLA is the most straightforward type of agreement, as it states that all customers receive the same quality of service from the provider.

 Any end-user who signs a service-based agreement receives the same standard of service, regardless of their role, company, or department.
-These types of agreements generally give the vendor/service provider an advantage.
+These types of agreements generally give the vendor/provider an advantage.

 A multi-level SLA offers the highest possible customization, covering services at the corporate, customer, and service levels.